Skip to main content

 What is a full blood count - and what can it tell us?

-There is a wide range of reasons why you may need to have a blood test.
-But it's worth remembering that there are limits to what a blood test can tell us about your health.
+There are many reasons why you may need to have a blood test.
+But it's worth remembering that there are limits to what a blood test can tell you about your health.

 Continue reading below

-"There is no test that can tell you that nothing is wrong with a person," explains Dr Carol Cooper.
-"You could take an armful of blood and you couldn't do that."
+"There is no test that can tell you that nothing is wrong with a person," explains Dr Carol Cooper, GP, media doctor and medical journalist.
+"You could take an armful of blood and you still couldn't do that."

 Instead, if your full blood count indicates that a certain blood cell is abnormally high or low, this may indicate infection, anaemia, or other more serious diseases.
-Depending on the results, the GP may then request more tests to confirm a diagnosis.
+Depending on the results, your doctor may then request more tests to confirm a diagnosis.

 Other regularly ordered tests include measuring kidney or liver function, blood glucose (sugar levels), or hormone testing, most commonly thyroid hormone.
 Raised readings on other tests, called ESR and CRP, indicate that there's inflammation going on somewhere - which could be due to anything from a mild viral infection to an autoimmune condition such as rheumatoid arthritis or even, more rarely, to cancer.

 These, however, are separate from a full blood count.
-Doctors also often test for levels of vitamin D in the blood, as many people become deficient in this so-called 'sunshine vitamin' in the winter months.
+Doctors also often test for levels of vitamin D in the blood, as many people become deficient in this so-called sunshine vitamin in the winter months.
+This is only available in some parts of the country.
 Cholesterol tests to measure the levels in the blood are also commonly used and can provide a useful insight into a patient’s risk of heart attack or stroke.

 Taking blood